the-t-in-rtf/ul-api/docs/apidocs.md

  + Parameters
      + `q` (required, string) ...
 The query string to match.
 Can either consist of a word or phrase as plain text, or can use [lucene's query syntax][1] to construct more complex searches.
      + `sortBy` (optional,string) ...
 The sort order to use when displaying products.
 Conforms to [lucene's query syntax][1].
-     + `sources` (optional, string) ...
-Only display products from a particular source.
-Can be repeated to return products from multiple sources.
-A record can be excluded by prepending an exclamation point in front of its name, as in ```source=!ul```.
      + `statuses` (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' products).
 Can be repeated to include multiple statuses.

  + Response 200 (application/search+json)